Radio documentary: 1970s in American Radio Documentary

-1990s-present
+1990s-present in American Radio Documentary

 Important shifts in technology have allowed radio documentary to travel beyond analog.
 With the advent of podcasting and internet radio, the FCC provides no guidelines for these media.
 Programs are allowed to skirt FCC regulation, marking yet another shift in the content and style of documentary programming.
 Current features that exemplify the new possibilities opened by podcasting include the often gritty subject matter of Love + Radio and the critical success of the podcast Serial due to the ability of listeners across the globe to access the content for free.

 Quotes

 Radio documentary in developing nations

 There has been tremendous interest in the field of radio documentaries, particularly in developing nations such as India, Iran, South Korea and Malaysia.
 In India, for example, radio documentary is gaining in popularity due to their flexibility, efficiency and accessibility to the masses.
 Producers such as Chitra Narain and Danish Iqbal have been accredited with its revival and popularity in the region.
 Danish Iqbal who is primarily a drama producer combined the elements of dramatic narrative to produce some memorable radio documentaries.
-His documentary "Yeh Rishta Kya Kehlata Hai is considered a classic for the use of effective narrative and ambient sounds.
+His documentary "Yeh Rishta Kya Kehlata Hai" is considered a classic for the use of effective narrative and ambient sounds.
 This documentary presents an account of unseen bridges between a Kashmiri Shikarah Wala and his auto rickshaw driver friend in Delhi.
 Although they never met each other their unseen bond is the subject of this rare Documentary which transcends the barriers of political, religious and regional prejudices.

 Because both Chitra and Danish had a long tenure at Delhi and had a creative collaboration with many media institutes, their influence is seminal in shaping the thinking of many of their students and co-workers.
 Danish won twice the prestigious Public Service Broadcasting Award for his documentaries.